medical-software-quality/project-quality-plan/quality_plan.md

 ### Operations

-* TODO: The operations manual
+* The operator manual
   is specified and stored according to the DaC specification[^1].

-* TODO: The operations manual
+* The operator manual
   has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].

-* TODO: The operations manual
+* The operator manual
   is written, reviewed and approved through the software development SOP[^3].

-* Monitoring configuration is described in the operations manual.
+* Monitoring is described in the operator manual.

 * Maintenance changes are no different than any other change and follow the release SOP[^2].